callendian/hospitality/README.md

 }

 Output:

-####PATCH:
-The patch endpoint will allow the existing guide to edit the review they wrote of a particular user.
-It will modify the existing records for the userreview table.

-Possible Errors:
-1).
-401 - when the user is not logged in or the user is not a guide 2).
-400 - If required parameters (visitorName) is not included in the input.

-Example Interaction:
-Input:
 {
-	"visitorName": "csofian",
+    "editedAt": "2019-05-14T05:27:20.067Z",
+    "createdAt": "2019-05-13T22:26:10.127",
+    "visitor": {
+        "last_name": "",
+        "first_name": "",
+        "email": "cns24@uw.edu",
+        "username": "csofian"
+    },
+    "guide": {
+        "last_name": "wei",
+        "first_name": "wei",
+        "email": "wei",
+        "username": "wei"
+    },
-	"content": "he is not da best"
+    "description": "He is not handsome"
 }

-Output:

 ###DELETE:
-The delete method will allow the existing guide to delete their review of a particular users.
-It will take in a dispute id and it will delete that particular dispute.
-The only person that can delete this dispute is the user that file the dispute or the guide in the dispute.
+The delete method will allow either the user, the guide or the admin to delete the dispute.
+This will serve as a dispute resolution function in our website.
+If it is successful, the user will get a message saying that the dispute has been resolved.

 Possible Errors:
 1).
-400 - If the required parameters (visitorName) is not included in the input.
+400 - if the dispute with the given doesn't exist, or if it is not included in the parameters.
+2).
+401 - If the user is not the guide or the visitor implicated, or the admin.